 The Air-Sea Interaction Group

 The exchange of mass, momentum and heat between the atmosphere and the ocean is governed by thin boundary layers at each side of the interface.
-These boundary layers are a mere 10–350 μm thick in the water, and 1-2 mm in the air.
-The hydrodynamics in these layers is significantly different from boundary layers at rigid walls since the orbital motion of the waves is of the same order as the velocities in the boundary layer.
+These boundary layers are a mere 10–350 μm thick in the water, and around a mm in the air.
+The hydrodynamics in these layers is significantly different from boundary layers at rigid walls because of the free surface and wind-induced waves.
 In our research, we use non-invasive imaging techniques to understand the processes that govern the thickness of these layers.
-While wind is the main driver of the exchange processes by producing shear at the water surface, waves and ultimately turbulence in the water, other factors, such as the contamination of the water surface with surface active material (surfactants), the length the wind is blowing over the water surface (fetch) or the entrainment of bubbles and the production of spray by breaking waves also play a role.
+Wind is the main driver of the exchange processes by producing shear at the water surface and generating wind waves which ultimately produce additional turbulence in the water.
+Other factors playing a role are the contamination of the water surface with surface active material (surfactants), the length the wind is blowing over the water surface (fetch) and all processes associated to the disruption of the water surface by breaking waves.

 The Aeolotron wind-wave tank is the largest operational annular wind-wave tank in the world with a diameter of 10 m.
 Its construction was finished in 1999, and it is named after Aeolus, the Greek god of the wind.
 Due to its annular shape, the distance the wind can travel over the water (fetch) is virtually unlimited, so that waves in the 1m deep water section can grow much larger than in the more common linear wind-wave tanks, which have a limited length of typically below 40 m.
 The Aeolotron is chemically clean, so that very sensitive chemical conditions can be met which is important for the imaging techniques of gas concentrations developed in our group.
 Also, the transfer velocities of many gases can be measured in parallel without interference by biological or chemical processes.
 The Aeolotron's construction also allows the use of artificial or natural sea water.
 Wind is produced by 4 axial fans with 2.2 kW of power each, with the highest wind speed being about 23 m/s.
 The Aeolotron is thermally insulated, allowing for the measurement of heat exchange.
 The 1.4 m high air space can be flushed with fresh air with a time constant of approx. 2 min, so that gases that have accumulated in the air space can be flushed out of the system very fast.
 A large window in the bottom of the tank and several other windows in the side walls and roof allow optical access for imaging systems.